-- Complete the Election of Retirement Plan Optional Retirement Plan for Higher Education form (VRS-65) and return it to VCU Human Resources. - Complete the appropriate online provider enrollment to establish your account with either TIAA or Fidelity Investments.
+- Complete the Election to Participate Optional Retirement Plan for Higher Education form (VRS-65) and return it to VCU Human Resources. - Complete the appropriate online provider enrollment to establish your account with either TIAA or Fidelity Investments.
 As part of this enrollment, you will choose the funds in which you want your ORP contributions invested. - Designate the beneficiaries you wish to receive your plan account in the event of your death using the beneficiary forms or online designation specific to your investment provider.
-Contact the provider for assistance. - To designate a beneficiary for your group life insurance, use myVRS system at https://myvrs.varetire.org. - If VCU does not receive the completed form VRS-65 from you within 60 days from your hire date in your first ORP-eligible position, you automatically will be covered by the VRS Hybrid Retirement Plan, or by VRS Plan 1 or VRS Plan 2 if you have an existing member account in VRS Plan 1 or VRS Plan 2.
+Contact the provider for assistance. - To designate a beneficiary for your group life insurance, please login to your myVRS account at https://myvrs.varetire.org/login/. - If VCU does not receive the completed form VRS-65 from you within 60 days from your hire date in your first ORP-eligible position, you automatically will be covered by the VRS Hybrid Retirement Plan, or by VRS Plan 1 or VRS Plan 2 if you have an existing member account in VRS Plan 1 or VRS Plan 2.